-Students selected for this program can either receive a stipend of $650 or academic credit to conduct research under the mentorship of a faculty member during the spring 2014 semester.
-This application is used for all categories of research (for pay, credit, or volunteer) and thus should be completed by all students interested in participating in a research experience.
+Students selected for this program can receive either a stipend of $650 or academic credit.
+This application is used for all categories of research (for pay, credit, or volunteer) and thus should be completed by all students interested in participating in research.

 General information on the research program and descriptions of individual faculty member’s research projects are found on the Undergraduate Research webpage, under "Faculty Research Interests": http://www.gonzaga.edu/undergradresearch

 All full-time Gonzaga students are eligible to apply, except Chemistry and Biochemistry majors completing their senior thesis (CHEM 498A and 498B).
 Biology majors are expected to be enrolled in the Research Concentration.
-For more information on the Research Option Concentration, talk to your advisor or click here.
+For more information on the Research Concentration, talk to your advisor or click here.
 Students who receive a URA will be registered for either BIOL 395 or CHEM 395 (both for 0 academic credits).

-In addition to the general URA awards described above, two research positions may be awarded with preference given to students who have an interest in a specific field.
-More information on these two awards is given below.
+In addition to the general URA awards described above, there are several positions awarded to students who have an interest in a specific field.

 The Tripp Award is specifically for student research in biochemistry, with preference given to a student who also has an interest in philosophy.
-Note that it is not necessary to be a biochemistry major to be considered for this award.
-If you are interested in being considered for this award, please arrange for a letter of recommendation from a member of the Philosophy Department that should be submitted to Dr. Glass at the time of application.
-Also, be sure to include your interest in philosophy in the essay portion of your application, in section 4, and check the correct box listed there.
+Note that it is not necessary to be a Biochemistry major to receive this award.
+If you are interested in being considered for this award, please arrange for a letter of recommendation from a member of the Philosophy Department to be submitted to Dr. Glass at the time of application.
+Also, be sure to include your interest in philosophy in your application essay and check the correct box in section 4.